GoogleCloudPlatform/community/tutorials/grails3-send-push-notification-using-firebase-cloud-messaging/index.md

 1. Open and edit build.gradle.

 2. Add the Grails Datastore Client Rest dependency inside the dependencies section.
-There are two dependencies, one inside buildscript and the other outside buildscripts.
+There are two dependencies, one inside buildscript and the other outside buildscript.

 dependencies {
     ...